Travelport-xx/travelport-uapi-tutorial/lesson4.md

 A few things are worth talking about from this snippet.
 The value returned by `getNextResultReference` is not meaningful other than as a marker to a follow-up request to indicate what part of the full result set has already been seen.
 Second, the _same_ request object is re-used for each pass around the loop.
 The request parameters should be the same each time, with the full requests differing only by the next result reference.
 Finally, the loop here keeps track of how many screens have been read and it stops when `MAX_REQUESTS` has been reached.
 This is both good policy and safe.
 It is good policy because the total list of results may be _far_ larger than you might expect, search for any hotel in Paris, France can yield a great many results!
 It is safe because this protects you from launching a large, or even infinite, number of requests if you have a bug in your program.

 >>>>It's not clear why there can be more than one next result reference in a response or a request.
-Some experimentation with the did not reveal it be used by responses or useful in requests.
+Some experimentation with the API did not reveal it be used by responses or useful in requests.

 ### Searching By Location